 It would seem as if there are more dogs with joint problems now.
 Nonetheless, the high number of cases being treated is mainly due to improved pet healthcare and greater owner awareness.

 The other reason is due to over breeding or poorly managed breeding.
-Inevitably, less desirable traits including health issues become part of the breeds' descendants.
+Inevitably, less desirable traits including health issues are passed on to the breeds' descendants.

-To put a number on the prevalence of joint issues, a report by the Rheumatoid Arthritis Organisation states that about 20% of dogs will get arthritis.
+To put a number on the prevalence of joint issues, a report by the Rheumatoid Arthritis Organization states that about 20% of dogs will get arthritis.

 Thus, dog owners may be keen to know how to care for their pets with joint issues.
-Among the solutions is to give supplements appropriately but they are not an all-in-one solution for every joint problem.
+Joint supplements can help when given appropriately, but they are not an all-in-one solution for every joint problem.

 Joint problems among dogs